Making Hope Happen

 Since our inception, JEVS Human Services has been committed to the Jewish principles of Tzedakah and Tikkun Olam.
 Tzedakah refers to the religious obligation to ‘do what is right and just’ and is also the Hebrew word for ‘charity.’
 Tikkun Olam is also a Hebrew phase for ‘repairing the world.’

-Operating with an annual budget of $92.5 million, JEVS Human Services has 1,000 employees and 30 successful programs providing skills development, job readiness and career services, vocational rehabilitation, recovery services, adult and residential day services, and in-home personal assistance.
+Operating with an annual budget of nearly $100 million, JEVS Human Services has 1,000 employees and two dozen successful programs providing skills development, job readiness and career services, vocational rehabilitation, recovery services, adult and residential day services, and in-home personal assistance.